multifreded/hv20/day04/README.md

 #### Getting out by going deeper

 <!-- ...10....:...20....:...30....:...40....:...50....:...60....:...70....:. -->
-Things start to go in the right direction once `p` is assumed a delimiter (as suggested by jokker, thx) …
+Things start to get better once `p` is assumed a delimiter (as suggested by jokker, thx) and then stubbornly holding on to that strategy …

 ```sh
 $ echo $color_beads | sed 's/p/_/g'